YichaoOU/HemTools/docs/content/NGS_pipelines/idr_peaks.rst

 Please provide the file location to bam files.
 For single-end data, please use raw bam file (e.g., *.markdup.bam).
 For paired-end data, please use uniquely mapped de-duplicated bam file (e.g., *.rmdup.uq.bam).

+.. note:: By default, MACS2 will remove duplicated reads.
+You can specify ``--keep-dup=all`` to use all reads.

 .. note:: Currently, this pipeline doesn't support running multiple samples at the same time.
 If you have multiple samples, you need to provide the following input files seperately.

 **R1 Input**